 PHIL 337 - Freedom, Justice & Political Power (3.0 CH) An analysis of the major concepts of social and political thought, including justice, authority, and legitimate coercive force.
 Special attention is given to attempts to justify various forms of social organization.
-(P: One course in philosophy).
+Offered every two years.

 PHIL 347 - Philosophy of Mind (3.0 CH) An examination of human action, the relationship of mental events to brain events, the problem of free will, and the essential and distinguishing features of the human being.
-(P: One course in philosophy)